Moradnejad/AgeDataset/README.md

  # How to cite

-Annamoradnejad, Issa; Annamoradnejad, Rahimberdi (2022), “Age dataset: A structured general-purpose dataset on life, work, and death of 1.22 million distinguished people”, Mendeley Data, V1, doi: 10.17632/2sfz4tt88g.1
+Annamoradnejad, Issa; Annamoradnejad, Rahimberdi (2022), “Age dataset: A structured general-purpose dataset on life, work, and death of 1.22 million distinguished people”, In Workshop Proceedings of the 16th International AAAI Conference on Web and Social Media (ICWSM), doi: 10.36190/2022.82

 [![CC BY 4.0][cc-by-shield]][cc-by]
 This work is licensed under a